HAPPY CHINESE NEW YEAR!

 I love to witness culture shock.

-Late one night, my family and the Chinese girls had come home from Mexican food (which they had never tried) and a movie.
+Late one night, my family and the foreign exchange girls had come home from Mexican food (which they had never tried, but loved) and a movie.
 My kids piled out of our car and walked inside.
 When I turned around to press the button to close the garage door, I paused.
 There, the two girls stood in the driveway, gazing at the night sky.
 Their mouths hung open and their eyes were glassy with awe.
 I stood watching and then walked toward them.
-I felt a tug in my heart when I saw their full expressions.
+A tug pulled on my heart when I saw their full expressions.
 In that moment of stillness, I followed suit and looked up.
 A brilliant display of stars winked down at us, flirting.
-The girls began to smile more bright than I had seen them yet – more then when I had taken them to the mall, or to the American candy isle, or to the high school to see how other kids their age acted.
+The girls began to smile more radiant than I had seen them yet—more than when I had taken them to the mall, or to the American candy isle, or to the high school to see how other kids their age acted.

-“Ten years.”
-One said to me in a trance.
+“Ten years,” one said to me in a watery trance.
 “Haven’t seen stars in ten years.
 No moon in over five.
 Pollution very bad in Beijing.”

 My heart ached.